barvian/thesis/paper.md

 }
 ~~~

-I used this design pattern whenever possible, resorting to subclasses for only the most complex scenarios when method overrides were required.
+This design pattern was used whenever possible; subclasses were considered a final option for only the most complex scenarios when method overrides were required.

 #### Models